Lawrennzz/RansomML-AI/TEST_DATASET_README.md

    - Show message: "Ready for training!"

 ### Step 4: Train Model
+## System User Testing (Prediction-Only Flow)

+If you simply want to demonstrate the System User interface (upload → detect ransomware, no training required), use the smaller CSVs:

+1. Log in as the **System User** account (`user@example.com` / `user123`).
+2. In the simplified interface, upload either:
+   - `user_test_file.csv` (quick 10-row file), or
+   - `user_dataset_without_labels.csv` (20 rows).
+3. The system:
+   - Automatically runs batch prediction on all rows.
+   - Displays total counts, analysis time, and the exact sample names that were flagged.
+   - Stores the upload in the history table so users can trace previous runs.

+You can also upload `user_dataset_with_labels.csv`; the backend ignores extra columns during prediction, so both labeled and unlabeled files work for System Users.
+The only difference is that labeled files are suitable for retraining if you switch to an admin role later.

+## Dataset Structure
 1. Navigate to **"Train Model"** section
 2. Select a model type:
    - **Random Forest** (~30-60s) - Recommended for quick testing